jamalahmedmaaz/RevolutBanking/README.md

 NOTE: To user/reviewer, the api exposed are as system, you can do any activity before after another, and the system continues to stay available and eventual consistent (accounts).
+If it is not clear, please look the API section of code for more API details.

 (This will run all test cases and parallel test cases for 10 min - you can increase the time by changes the sleep time in test case (BankingServiceTest))